Active

 1,160 AI Business Ideas

-Agentic idea generation at scale.
-35 Claude agents ran in parallel to produce 1,160 validated AI business ideas across 26 industries in 6 hours.
+Dozens of Claude agents ran in parallel to generate and score 1,160 AI business ideas in about 6 hours.
 Searchable, filterable, deployed.